TheresaLui/SelfHelpContent_v2/articles/microsoft.cassandra-managedinstance/cassandra-configuration.md

 ### **Which ports is Managed Cassandra using?**

-Cassandra Managed Instances is not using a public IP so the following ports are inly accessible from the vnet (or peered vnets./express routes) and *should* not be made accessible on the Internet.
+Cassandra Managed Instances is not using a public IP so the following ports are only accessible from the vnet (or peered vnets./express routes) and *should* not be made accessible on the Internet.

 **Cassandra data VM**
 <br> **Port**, *purpose*, Remark